RobertGardner/teach-full-stack-project-template/README.md

 ## Deployment

 Once your template is set up and functional, deploy it.
 This will get all the deployment issues ironed out early.
 During development, you should re-deploy frequently to make sure that your code works properly in your production environment.
-Deployment instructions can be found [HERE](https://lms.learningfuze.com/code-guides/Learning-Fuze/curriculum/Full-Stack-Project_Deploy-To-EC2)
+Deployment instructions can be found in the Full-Stack-Project_Deploy-To-EC2 Guide.

 ---